Taking a Stand Against Illegal Search & Seizure

 and bring about a claim for illegal search and seizure.

-reach out to us at The Russell Friedman Law Group, LLP
+Contact us at The Russell Friedman Law Group, LLP for help and to learn more.